codefenix-dev/uMRC/README.md

    The command line syntax is:

-     `umrc-client -D c:\path\to\DOOR32.SYS`
+     Windows: `umrc-client -D c:\path\to\DOOR32.SYS`

+	 Linux: `./umrc-client -D /path/to/DOOR32.SYS`

+   Refer to your BBS software documentation on whether the `./` prefix needs to be included.

-   Optionally, include the `-SILENT` option to prevent the local Windows GUI from popping up while the door is running.
+   Optionally (on Windows only) include the `-SILENT` option to prevent the local Windows GUI from popping up while the door is running.

      `umrc-client -D c:\path\to\DOOR32.SYS -SILENT`